The Rice Sprout Song: Beckon

 Young daughter of Gold Root T'an and Moon Scent T'an.
 Soft-spoken, dependent on her father.
 Due to her mother's long absence working in the city, Beckon lacked a motherly figure for the majority of her young childhood and upon her mothers return, the dire situation makes it hard for Beckon and Moon Scent to rebuild that relationship.

 Big Aunt

 Boisterous and outspoken aunt of Gold Root, however her husband Big Uncle, Gold Flower and her all rely on the T'an's financially.

 Big Uncle

 Gold Root's uncle.
 Soft-spoken compared to his wife.

 Comrade Wong

 Veteran cadre in charge of enforcing the land reform regime and overlooking the peasants of the agrarian village the story is set in, who was clinging to the pursuit of ideology of Communism.

 Comrade Ku

 A director-writer who had been sent by the Literary and Artistic Workers' Association all the way from Shanghai to this village to experience and observe the life of the peasants in the countryside during the communist regime and collect material for his next film.
-He initially was assigned to lodge at Big Aunt and Big Uncles house but due to a roof leak, he moved to the T'ans house.
+He initially was assigned to lodge at Big Aunt and Big Uncle's house but due to a roof leak, he moved to the T'ans' house.